 The need for infrastructure projects continues to grow as existing infrastructure ages, new development occurs, and the population continues to increase.
 During the upcoming year, the City will invest in infrastructure improvements necessary to maintain the past and prepare for the future.
-In 2016, the City will undertake the following major projects: Seminole Woods Path, Holland Park Renovation, Street Resurfacing, Palm Harbor Parkway Extension, Old Kings Road Widening Design, Restrooms Facilities at our Sports Facility and Town Center, WTP 2 - Wellfield Expansion, Reclaimed Water Mains, Wastewater Treatment Plant #2 Design and Construction, Pump Station Improvements, Swale Rehab & Pipe Replacement, Modeling Improvements, Major Crossing Rehabilitation, and Lehigh Canal Dredging.
+In 2017, the City will undertake the following major projects: Community Center Renovation and Expansion (multi-year), Restrooms at Town Center and Indian Trails Sports Complex, Seminole Woods Path, Old Kings Road Widening Design, Belle Terre Safety Improvements, Bridge Rehab and Renewal, Wastewater Treatment Plant #2 Design and Construction, and various Utility and Stormwater Projects.

 The City will continue its efforts to expand the local economy through the Palm Coast Business Assistance Center (BAC) and by attracting sports tournaments and tourism.
 Both efforts have already seen much success.
-Since its inception, the BAC has helped businesses invest approximately \$25.8 million in our local economy through capital investment, increased sales, and salaries.
-The City in partnership with our local sports clubs and the Flagler County Tourist Development Council continues to attract sports tournaments and the associated visitor spending (9.3% increase in bed tax collections over last year) to our local economy.
-This increase represents the fourth straight year of increased visitor spending.
-In the coming year, the City will also focus efforts to increase shopping and dining opportunities for local residents, so they don't leave our community and spend their dollars in communities north and south of Palm Coast.
+Since its inception, the BAC has helped businesses invest approximately \$28.5 million in our local economy through capital investment, increased sales, and salaries.
+The City in partnership with our local sports clubs and the Flagler County Tourist Development Council continues to attract sports tournaments and the associated visitor spending (2.8% increase in bed tax collections over last year) to our local economy.
+This increase represents the fifth straight year of increased visitor spending.
+In the coming year, the City will also focus efforts to increase shopping and dining opportunities for local residents, so they do not leave our community and spend their dollars in communities north and south of Palm Coast.
 These efforts should result in increased construction activity, capital investment, job creation, and taxable sales.